keislamoglu/PhpTimeGenerator/README.md

 # PhpTimeStringGenerator
-Practically generate time string for Php instead of manually using of strtotime() function
+Practically generate time string for Php instead of manually using strtotime() function